 For babysitters, the end of the school year and the beginning of summer typically signals one thing — many child care job opportunities.
-If you’re a high school or college student — or you have a flexible schedule — and love working with children, this can be a great chance to make some cash.
+If you’re a high school or college student — or you have a flexible schedule — and love working with children, summer can be a great season to make some cash.

 “I would save [money from babysitting] all summer and have enough money to live off of for the full college year,” says Lauren M., of Pittsburgh, who summer sat while working toward her teaching degree.

-According to 2020 Care.com data, the average summer babysitter made about $14.56 per hour.
-Based on that rate, here’s an example of how that can add up over the summer:
+According to recent Care.com data, the average babysitter rate is about $18.26 per hour.* Based on that rate, here’s an example of how that can add up over the summer:

 Potential earnings for a summer babysitter*

 |June (assuming 3 weeks)||July (assuming 4 weeks)||August (assuming 3 weeks)||Full summer (assuming 10 weeks)|

 |30 hours per week||$1,643.40||$2,191.20||$1,643.40||$5,478|

 There are many factors that go into how much money a sitter gets paid.
 A few common ones include: